smirnovich/microphase-z7/README.md

 - Leds and Buttons (PS/PL)
 - USB type-C UART to ZYNQ
 - USB type-C JTAG
 - two GPIO 2x20
-- full of examples from AliExpress-seller (Vivado 2018.3)
+- full of examples from AliExpress-seller (Vivado 2018.3, need to be requested)

+## Project list
+All projects created in non-project mode with Vivado 2023.2.
+To

+- PS templates
+  - [`pure_eth`](/pure_eth/) - connecting RTL8201 to PS-Ethernet controller through EMIO

 ## TODO

 - [ ] Vivado example project for PL part
 - [ ] Vivado example project for PS part